FlipperMaker/flippermaker.github.io/README.md

 * On your PC option 2: Download the generated file, then copy the file to the correct directory on your Flipper Zero's SD Card.

-## Update 5/21/2022
+## Update 5/26/2022
-* OOK to .sub support!
-You can now convert raw OOK binary/hex to a .sub file
+* Create download links for SubGhz files.
+You can paste in the file content or pull the file directly from GitHub.
+Makes installing SubGHz files on the go super easy, and sharing your files even easier!
 * [`Previous Updates`](https://github.com/FlipperMaker/flippermaker.github.io/discussions/categories/updates)

-## Currently Supported:
+## Currently Supported Protocols:
-* OOK to .sub
 * TouchTunes
 * IR
 * MegaCode